-LEGO Mindstorms EV3 is a powerful and engaging tool for teaching engineering, technology, science, and math.
+LEGO Mindstorms EV3 is a powerful and engaging tool for teaching engineering, technology, science, and mathematics.
 Tufts University’s CEEO Summer LEGO Engineering Institute gives teachers the background they need to make effective use of LEGO robotics in their classrooms.

 Through hands-on, open-ended design projects, participants will learn engineering concepts, LEGO hardware & software, and related pedagogy.
 Throughout, we will focus on effective classroom implementation: how to share these concepts with students in an approachable and creative way.